miaomao1989/program_test/computer/doc/16.04/prog_guide/readme-ch16-ReorderLib.md

 On an insert call, valid mbufs are inserted directly into the Order buffer and late mbufs are returned to the user with an error.

 In the case of early mbufs, the reorder buffer will try to move the window (incrementing the minimum sequence number) so that the mbuf becomes a valid one.
 To that end, mbufs in the Order buffer are moved into the Ready buffer.
 Any mbufs that have not arrived yet are ignored and therefore will become late mbufs.
 This means that as long as there is room in the Ready buffer, the window will be moved to accommodate early mbufs that would otherwise be outside the reordering window.

+For example, assuming that we have a buffer of 200 entries with a 350 minimum sequence number, and we need to insert an early mbuf with 565 sequence number.
+That means that we would need to move the windows at least 15 positions to accommodate the mbuf.
+The reorder buffer would try to move mbufs from at least the next 15 slots in the Order buffer to the Ready buffer, as long as there is room in the Ready buffer.
+Any gaps in the Order buffer at that point are skipped, and those packet will be reported as late packets when they arrive.
+The process of moving packets to the Ready buffer continues beyond the minimum required until a gap, i.e. missing mbuf, in the Order buffer is encountered.

+When draining mbufs, the reorder buffer would return mbufs in the Ready buffer first and then from the Order buffer until a gap is found (mbufs that have not arrived yet)

+## 16.3.
+Use Case: Packet Distributor

+An application using the DPDK packet distributor could make use of the reorder library to transmit packets in the same order they were received.

+A basic packet distributor use case would consist of a distributor with multiple workers cores.
+The processing of packets by the workers is not guaranteed to be in order, hence a reorder buffer can be used to order as many packets as possible.

+In such a scenario, the distributor assigns a sequence number to mbufs before delivering them to the workers.
+As the workers finish processing the packets, the distributor inserts those mbufs into the reorder buffer and finally transmit drained mbufs.

+NOTE: Currently the reorder buffer is not thread safe so the same thread is responsible for inserting and draining mbufs.

+Next  Previou:q
+s